 5395.
 Administration of the Educational Technology Program (3).
 Overview of the procedures in planning, administering, and evaluating instructional technology programs in both educational and corporate settings.
 Major topics include organization improvement plans, software evaluation, and project management.

 5397.
 Practicum in Educational Technology (3).
 Students receive a supervised practicum experience in an educational setting requiring the application of competencies related to the design, development, implementation, management, and evaluation of instructional technologies.

 6317.
 Advanced Instructional Design: Theory and Practice (3).
 Prerequisite: EDIT 5317 or EDCI 5310.
 Explores the theory and practice of instructional design in-depth.
 Product development, research, and evaluation of instructional design models are included.

 6322.
-Research in Instructional Technology (3) Prerequisites: Minimum of 6 hrs in EDIT and 6 hrs in EPSY with a grade of B or higher or consent of instructor.
+Research in Instructional Technology (3).
+Prerequisites: Minimum of 6 hrs in EDIT and B or better in 6 hrs of EPSY or instructor consent.
 Review of research on instructional technology, use of computers for research data analysis, and designing research on instructional technology.

 6325.
 Multimedia Production for Instruction (3).
 Explores a systematic procedure (analysis, design, development, and evaluation) for producing an online instructional unit based on an instructional design model.
 Emphasizes advanced development skills and in-depth understanding of instructional design models.

 6380.
 Distance Education: Trends, Issues, Research (3).
 Students will identify and evaluate relevant literature to synthesize theories, trends, issues, and concerns related to the field of instructional design and technology.